destinations

 Vietnam

-TOKYO DINING GUIDE - arizona kitchen
+TOKYO DINING GUIDE - ef gallery

 Thanks to Wikipedia and other sources, this is what I have learnt about the man: "Nagai Kafu) was born Nagai Soukichi on December 4, 1879.
 He "was a Japanese novelist, playwright, essayist, and diarist.
 His works are noted for their depictions of life in early 20th-century Tokyo, especially among geisha, prostitutes, cabaret dancers, and other denizens of the city's lively entertainment districts."